christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 Once installed on your system, these libraries will be called by higher level deep learning frameworks, such as Caffe, Tensorflow, MXNet, CNTK, Torch or Pytorch.

-The command `nvidia-smi` enables you to check the status of your GPUs, as with `top` or `ps` commands.
+The command `nvidia-smi` enables you to check the status of your GPUs, as with `top` or `ps` commands for CPUs.

 Most recent GPU architectures are Pascal and Volta architectures.
 The more memory the GPU has, the better.
 Operations are usually performed with single precision `float16` rather than double precision `float32`, and on new Volta architectures offer Tensor cores specialized with half precision operations.